-At the Australian Space Discovery Centre, you can explore the latest innovations in space technologies.
-Learn about Australia’s role in space and be inspired by stories of opportunity, curiosity and technology.
+At the Australian Space Discovery Centre, you can explore the latest innovations in space technologies, through a range of interactive exhibits and displays.
+Learn about Australia’s role in space and be inspired by stories of opportunity, curiosity, and technology.

-People of all ages are welcome to experience the Discovery Centre, however, our visitor experience is intended for ages 12 and above.
+People of all ages are welcome to experience the Discovery Centre, however, our visitor experience is targeted at ages 12 and above.

 Visitors under the age of 12 must be accompanied by someone over the age of 17.